Multiplicative Invariance for a Class of Subsets of the Complex Plane: Multiplicative Invariance in

 \begin{definition} Let $A$ be a subshift.
 The \textit{topological entropy} of $A$ is the limit

 where $\mathcal{L}_{n}(A) := \{(a_{1}, a_{2}, \ldots, a_{n}) : a_{1} = \omega_{1},\ldots,a_{n}=\omega_{n}\;\textit{for some}\; (\omega_{k})_{k\geq1}\in A\}$. \end{definition}

-We remark that a more general definition of topological entropy can be found in chapter 7 section 1 of \cite{W70} for continuous maps acting on compact spaces.
-This more general notion is shown in theorem 7.13 of \cite{W70} to reduce to the formula above in the case of subshifts and, in particular, the limit exists.
+We remark that a more general definition of topological entropy can be found in chapter 7 section 1 of \cite{W70} for continuous maps defined on compact spaces.
+This more general formulation is shown in theorem 7.13 of \cite{W70} to reduce to the formula above in the case of subshifts.
+In particular, the limit exists.

 We now state a result of Furstenberg's (\cite{F67}, proposition III.1) about multiplicatively invariant subsets of $[0, 1]$ in two parts.
-We will formulate these results for subsets of $\mathbb{C}$ in the next section.
+We state similar results for a class of subsets of $\mathbb{C}$ in section \ref{section:mainResult}.